FastTrackStudios/inferno/README.md

 ## 0.5.0
 * works with JACK, should work with any app that uses the soundcard as an interrupt source
-* introduced automated integration test that launches 2 instances, streams audio data between them and checks for its correctness (including audio comparison).
-Currently tests only JACK with alsa_pcm_inferno.
-PipeWire, aplay, arecord, sox and Inferno2pipe are planned.
+* introduced automated integration test that launches several instances, streams audio data between them and checks for its correctness (including audio comparison).
+Currently tests JACK, PipeWire, aplay, arecord with alsa_pcm_inferno.
+SoX and Inferno2pipe are planned.
 * Dockerfile
 * fix logic error in CPU lockup prevention code